stitchchaii/ResidentialEnergyCarbonEmissions-Thornton/README.md

 ## Instrument- or software-specific information needed to interpret the data:
 Using microsoft excel for the spreadsheets is ideal as most of the files have multiple sheets in them.
 GIS software will be needed to use the Community-District-Boundaries shapefile.

-*include any additional methodological information needed to interpret and/or use the data, as appropriate*
-* Standards and calibration information, if appropriate:
-* Environmental/experimental conditions:
-* Describe any quality-assurance procedures performed on the data:
-* People involved with sample collection, processing, analysis and/or submission:

 # DATA-SPECIFIC INFORMATION FOR: Calgary-Energy-Consumption2019